Downing Ventures EIS

 Live Better With

-Livebetterwith is an e-commerce healthcare platform helping people with long-term medical conditions live better through non-medical products.
+Live Better With is an e-commerce healthcare platform helping people with long-term medical conditions live better through non-medical products.
 It has created an online marketplace for products for people living with cancer.
 Products tackle common problems, from night sweats to nausea or hair loss, with the aim to make day‐to‐day life better for patients.
 The company launched in the UK and the US, with offices in London and New York.
-Downing-managed funds have invested a total of £1.1 million in the company to date.
+Downing Ventures EIS has invested £1.7 million into the company so far.

 Risks – important